 What is Ultrasound?

-Ultrasound imaging uses sound waves to produce images of specifc organs or structures within the body.
+Ultrasound imaging uses sound waves to produce images of specific organs or structures within the body.

 Why get an Ultrasound?